Group Trek to Everest Base Camp

 Group trek to Everest base camp package details information: Free airport pickup, Kathmandu hotel, tea house (lodge) on the trek, flight, permit, guide, best season, packing equipment list, insurance, tipping, trip safety, food cost, and more.

-Free arrival pickup and drop from the international airport (Tribhuvan)
+Free arrival pickup and drop from the international airport of Kathmandu (Tribhuvan Airport)

-We’re delighted to provide complimentary transportation from (Tribhuvan) international airport for trekkers who have made a reservation for a group trek to Mount Everest base camp with our company.
+We’re delighted to provide complimentary transportation from (Tribhuvan) International Airport of Kathmandu for trekkers who have made a reservation for a group trek to Mount Everest base camp with our company.
 Upon your arrival, a representative from Nepal Spirit Adventure will be waiting for you at the airport, holding a pamphlet displaying your name.
 He will then escort you to your hotel in a private vehicle.
 We provide this service to ensure you don’t face any difficulties in a foreign country.

 Is the Everest base camp group trek fit for me?